 A certificate of deposit (CD) is a time deposit account.
 A bank agrees to pay interest at a certain rate if savers deposit their cash for a set term, or period of time.

 Find current CD rates and recent interest rate trends from Bankrate below.
-Here are the current average annual percentage yields (APYs) for the week of Sept.
-18:
+Here are the current national average annual percentage yields (APYs) for this week, according to Bankrate’s most recent survey:

 The national average rate for one-year and five-year CDs started to increase in February 2022, driven in part by rising Treasury yields and expectations of Federal Reserve rate increases in 2022.
 Since February 2023, the one-year CD average has been higher than the five-year CD average.